davidschulte/hf-dataset-selector/README.md

 ### You don't have enough training data for your problem
 If you don't have a enough training data for your problem, just use hf-dataset-selector to find more.
 You can supplement model training by including publicly available datasets in the training process.

-First, you fine-tune a language model on suitable intermediate dataset.
-Then, you fine-tune the resulting model on your target dataset.
-This workflow is called intermediate task transfer learning.
-This can significantly improve the target performance.
+1. Fine-tune a language model on suitable intermediate dataset.
+2. Fine-tune the resulting model on your target dataset.

+This workflow is called intermediate task transfer learning and it can significantly improve the target performance.

-But what is a suitable dataset for your problem? hf-dataset-selector enables you to quickly rank thousands of datasets on the Hugging Face Hub by well they are exptected to transfer to your target task.
-Just specify a base language model and your target dataset and hf-dataset-selector produces a ranking of intermediate datasets.
+But what is a suitable dataset for your problem? hf-dataset-selector enables you to quickly rank thousands of datasets on the Hugging Face Hub by how well they are exptected to transfer to your target task.
+Just specify a base language model and your target dataset, and hf-dataset-selector produces a ranking of intermediate datasets.

 ### You want to find similar datasets to your target dataset
 hf-dataset-selector can be used like search engine on the Hugging Face Hub.
 You can find similar tasks to your target task without having to rely on heuristics. hf-dataset-selector estimates how language models fine-tuned on each intermediate task would benefinit your target task.
 This quantitative approach combines the effects of domain similarity and task similarity.